olimar718/olimar718.github.io/1040g3_disable_core.md

 Another solution would be to put the motherboard in a oven, at a temperature of over 120 degree celcius, in an attemp to resolder possibly damaged solder point.
 In my opinion, for this specific problem it had a very low chance of sucess and could actually kill the motherboard entirely.
 But this actually a serious type of solution that works well for some type of electronics, see the relevant [Linus tech Tips video](https://www.youtube.com/watch?v=8Xanr4jkmEc) on the subject.

 The first thing to try is then to mess around with bios settings.
-The first thing I tought of was to disable intel turbo boost technology (which temporalrly overclocks the processor to gain performance in specific tasks), that did not fix the problem,
+The first thing I tought of was to disable intel turbo boost technology (which temporalrly overclocks the processor to gain performance in specific tasks).
+Disabling this meant that the processor could not reach higher frequency that might be instable.
+However, that did not fix the problem.

+Similarly, I tried to disable intel's implementation of SMT ([Simultaneous multithreading](https://en.wikipedia.org/wiki/Simultaneous_multithreading)), hyperthreading.
+That did not fix the problem etheir

 ## The actual solution
 It turns out that thinkering with the bios settings was a good idea after all